QuantEcon/python-lecture-sandpit.myst/lectures/five_preferences.md

 $\hat \pi$ exponentially to increase probabilities of events that give lower utilities.

-As expressed by the value function bound {eq}`eqn:bound1` to be displayed below, the decision maker uses **pessimism** instrumentally to protect himself against model uncertainty.
+As expressed by the value function bound {eq}`eqn:bound1` to be displayed below, the decision maker uses **pessimism** instrumentally to protect himself against model misspecification.

 The penalty parameter $\theta$ for multipler preferences or the entropy level $\eta$ that determines the Lagrange multiplier $\tilde \theta$ for constraint  preferences controls how adversely the decision maker exponentially slants probabilities.